-Last week, in considering this oddity, and discovering that the need to publish to "blog.mydomain.com" is relatively unpopular, Blogger decided to discontinue support for aliasing non root custom domain URLs.
-This means that both "blog.mydomain.com" and "www.blog.mydomain.com" are now completely separate URLs, with no aliasing possible.
+Last week, in considering this oddity - and considering that the need to publish to "blog.mydomain.com" is relatively unpopular (at least 99% of all custom domains involve publishing to "www.mydomain.com") - Blogger decided to discontinue support for aliasing non root custom domain URLs.
+This means that both "blog.mydomain.com" and "www.blog.mydomain.com" are now completely separate URLs - with no aliasing possible.

 Right now, if you were to publish "bloga.blogspot.com" to "www.mydomain.com", then publish "blogb.blogspot.com" to "blog.mydomain.com", you may find the option to "Redirect mydomain.com to blog.mydomain.com" - in spite of having previously selected "Redirect mydomain.com to www.mydomain.com".
 If this is the case for your domain, then you may have to revisit the Publishing settings for "bloga.blogspot.com", and again select "Redirect mydomain.com to www.mydomain.com".